neozenith/neozenith.github.io/blog/posts/2019-10-23-pytest-coaching-postmortem.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/a9_0UUUNt-Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I shared this video on [Code Review Best Practices - Trisha Gee][codereview] with the team as (in my opinion) it is the canonical explanation of how code reviews can have different purposes.
+I shared this video on [Code Review Best Practices - Trisha Gee][codereviews] with the team as (in my opinion) it is the canonical explanation of how code reviews can have different purposes.

  - Gate Keeping
  - Draft Proposals (early feedback)